fsantanna/dceu/doc/manual.md

         )
 ```

-An `yield` suspends the running coroutine and expects an expression between
-parenthesis (`(` and `)`) that is returned to whom resumed the coroutine.
-If the resume came from a [`broadcast`](#TODO), then the given expression is
-lost.
-Eventually, the suspended coroutine is resumed again with a value and the whole
-`yield` is substituted by that value.

-An `await` suspends the running coroutine until a condition is true.
+An `await` is expected to be used in conjunction with [event
+broadcasts](#TODO), allowing the condition expression to query the variable
+`evt` with the occurring event.

 All await variations are expansions based on `yield`.

 An `await <e>` expands as follows:

 ```
-yield()                 ;; ommit if :check-now is set loop if not <e> {
+yield()                 ;; omit if :check-now is set loop if not <e> {
     yield ()
 }
 ```

 The expansion yields while the condition is false.
-When the optional tag `:check-now` is set, the condition is tested immeditally,
+When the optional tag `:check-now` is set, the condition is tested immediately,
 and the coroutine may not yield at all.

-The `await` is expected to be used in conjuntion with [event broadcasts](#TODO),
-allowing the condition expression to query the variable `evt` with the
-occurring event.

 An `await <tag>, <e>` expands as follows: